AWESOME: GPU Memory-constrained Long Document Summarization using Memory Mechanism and Global Salient Content: Limitations

 \section{Limitations}

-\model's external memory mechanism only operates from the past segments to the future segments.
-We augment global salient content to cover context from the future segments, yet more advanced solutions can be explored in future work (e.g., making the external memory bidirectional on the encoder).
+\model's external memory mechanism is restricted to operating solely from past segments to the current segment.
+This means that the model does not leverage the information contained in future segments, which can be relevant for a comprehensive understanding of the current segment.
+To address this limitation, we have designed the global salient content augmentation mechanism to cover context from the future segments, yet more advanced solutions can be explored in future work.
+For example, on the encoder, making the external memory bidirectional is a potential approach.

-While being memory-efficient, \model runs recurrently due to the external memory mechanisms and thus requires a longer running time.
-We report the running time of selected models in Appendix~\ref{appendix:running_time}.
-Compared with PageSum, which doesn’t use divided-and-conquer, our model is twice as fast.
-Although the BlockAttn is faster than our model, it suffers from higher GPU memory requirement and worse performance.
-In future work, we will keep improving model speed.
+While being memory-efficient, the external memory mechanism of \model necessitates a longer running time due to its recurrent nature.
+The need for recurrent computations may lead to increased processing requirements, which could impact real-time applications or scenarios where rapid responses are crucial.
+The running times of different models are provided in Appendix~\ref{appendix:running_time} for reference.
+Although our model is slower than that of LongT5 and Se3, it still outperforms several other competitive models in terms of speed, and we will investigate methods for reducing the running time in future work.